CloudJunkie/ioBroker.tahoma/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/StrathCole/iobroker.tahoma/blob/master/LICENSE)

 # experimental version !!! ioBroker.tahoma
+This version is used to fix issues with re-login.
+Specifically an issue with where the next login should be executed after 2 min but the adapter is trying to login every 1-5 sec.

+No other changes.

 An ioBroker adapter for Somfy Tahoma.
 This project has no affiliation with Somfy.
 Initially based on the script taken from https://forum.iobroker.net/post/336001.